 People are making big profits every week by investing in tax sale properties.
 You can make big profits too, if you know the rules and do your homework.
 I’ll show you how.

-What Are Tax Sale Properties?
+What Is Tax Sale Property?

 Tax sale properties are real estate sold to collect the past due property taxes.
 The proper name for this kind of property is “tax defaulted property.”